Art-of-Coding/routed-worker/README.md

 Worker extension for [bullmq](https://github.com/taskforcesh/bullmq).

-This worker allows you to register handlers for specific job names within the queue.
+This worker allows you to register processors for specific job names within the queue.
 The example shows how this package is used.

 bullmq is a peer dependency, you'll need to install it yourself.